shanest/shanest.github.io/content/photos/index.md

   - url: ./volcan-de-agua.JPG
     title: "Volcan de Agua at sunrise."
     alt: "Sunrise behind Volcan de Agua, just outside of Antigua Guatemala, as photographed from the summit of Acatenango.
 02/15/2024"
+  - url: ./baker-sunset.jpg
+    title: "Baker/Kulshan at sunset."
+    alt: "The sun setting behind Baker/Kulshan, with reflections in a small lake.
+10/03/25"
 ---

 I am a thoroughly amateur photographer with no special training or equipment, but do enjoy taking photographs, especially while on outdoor adventures.
 Here are a few random ones that have caught my eye over the years.
 This page/section is a work in progress; photos will be added, and they may or may not become more organized over time.

 {% include "gallery.njk" %}